mhasoba/TheMulQuaBio/BiolStructs_C/Part_01-Compiler_and_basics.md

 ```$ ./myprogram```

-Compiling is specific to your local operating system.
+Compiling is specific to your particular operating system and system architecture.
 This limits portability, as you need to compile your code for different machines.
 However, it improves run-time execution speeds.
-An advanced topic that won't be covered in detail is program portability and compiling for different operating systems.
-However, we will emphasise practices that permit cross-platform portability, allowing your code to be re-compiled for different platforms and machine architectures with little or no pain.
+The practices we learn in this module will focus on writing C code that maximizes portability, allowing it to be compiled on different systems with minimal pain.

 **The compiler vs. run-time:**

-There is remarkably little run-time magic that happens in C. Languages like Python, nd R run in an interpreter, while Java runs on a virtual machine which is basically a virtual computer (the language is written to be understood by that virtual computer which, in turn, can translate and transmit signals to your system).
+There is remarkably little run-time magic that happens in C. Languages like Python and R run in an interpreter, while Java runs on a virtual machine which is basically a virtual computer (the language is written to be understood by that virtual computer which, in turn, can translate and transmit signals to your system).
 Because of this, interpreted languages have lots of little 'tricks' that can be applied during run time.
 As you will see, many of these will not be possible in C (not without writing a bit of your own code to do the job).
 Welcome to Square-1.

 ## Expressions and statements: